phunanon/ttyt/README.md

 Aims to solve these problems:

-- Spam
-- Protocol complexity
-- Weak non-repudiation
-- Vendor lock-in

-While retaining these benefits:

-- Decentralised hosting
+- **Spam.** Potential as a decentralised protocol has failed by relying on provider reputation.
+- **Complexity.** IMAP is virtually impossible to implement from scratch, and email content conventions have high standards for client capability (e.g. attachments, HTML).
+- **Weak non-repudiation.** Only a small fraction of real-world emails are cryptographically signed.
+- **Provider lock-in.** Due to providers needing to build reputation.

-TTYT is a HTTPS server offering these features:
+TTYT is a HTTPS server API offering these features:

 - Generate an identity with only a proof-of-work challenge
 - Manage an address book of other identities